-Pampanga, in Central Luzon the Philippines, is to host the inaugural Asean Youth Conference between November 10-13 as part of Asean’s 50th anniversary celebrations.
+Pampanga, in Central Luzon the Philippines, is to host the inaugural Asean Youth Conference (AYC) between November 10-13 as part of Asean’s 50th anniversary celebrations.

 To be held under the theme ‘Towards Asean Community Vision 2025 – It All Begins with YOUth’, the conference will provide a platform to help Asean youth engage more effectively in planning, implementing, evaluating, and tackling issues impacting the regions youth.